 -The JPY 300M financing round accelerates cellular agriculture initiatives for a sustainable food system-

-Integriculture Inc. (Headquarters: Tokyo, CEO: Yuki Hanyu, hereinafter referred to as “Integriculture”), a food tech company aiming to reform current agriculture through “clean meat (cultured meat)” production, won the right to investment at the “2nd Agriscience Grand Prix” organized by Leave a Nest Co.,ltd. Integriculture exercised this right on Dec 28th 2016, thereby securing funds through third-party allotment of new shares to GLOCALINK Inc, a subsidiary of Leave a Nest Co.,ltd.
+Integriculture Inc. (Headquarters: Tokyo, CEO: Yuki Hanyu, hereinafter referred to as “Integriculture”), a food tech company aiming to reform current agriculture through “cultivated meat” production, won the right to investment at the “2nd Agriscience Grand Prix” organized by Leave a Nest Co.,ltd. Integriculture exercised this right on Dec 28th 2016, thereby securing funds through third-party allotment of new shares to GLOCALINK Inc, a subsidiary of Leave a Nest Co.,ltd.

 Integriculture Inc. aims to solve the sustainability, food security and public health problems associated with modern factory farming method for meat production, by making clean meat affordable to general consumers.

 Producing 100g of clean meat by existing cell culture methodology costed several million yen.
 Integriculture Inc. developed patented general-purpose large-scale cell culture system, “CulNet system” that can culture wide range of cells without external addition of expensive growth factors.
 The company demonstrated cultivated chicken foie gras (cultured liver cells) 1 year ahead of schedule in 2017 and demonstrated that cells can be cultured at prices less than 10,000yen (~$95) per 100g.
 Since then, the company is attracting tractions from food, supplements and cosmetics companies.